- 1 You May Also Like To Check:

 Hy’s Steakhouse & Cocktail Bar

-At happy hours at Hy’s champagne, sparkling wines and featured cocktails are priced at 40 percent off.
+During happy hours at Hy’s champagne, sparkling wines, and featured cocktails are priced at 40 percent off.
 Draft beer costs $5.50 and highballs cost $5.75 and the featured white and red wine is $9 per glass.